 Churches and fellowships vary widely on their views and practices regarding this teaching.
 Some believe that although the practice was commanded in the Old Testament (Leviticus 27:30 - 33, Numbers 18:20 - 32, Deuteronomy 12:5 - 6, 14:22 - 23, etc.) it was considered no longer valid in the New Testament.
 Others argue that the practice was not abrogated in the New Testament church.

 Some that believe a tithe should be based on a person's gross income (before taxes and other deductions) while others state that a tenth should be given based on one's net income (income after taxes, expenses related to a person's employment or business, etc.).
 Concerning the implementation of this doctrine, some churches leave it up to the conscience of individual members to determine what is their "increase."
 Other organizations, however, dictate to their membership when and on what they should tithe.

 It should also be noted that the Old Testament system of tithing was also used for more than supporting the Levitical priesthood.
 A second tithe was to be saved and personally kept to pay expenses (travel, food, lodging, etc.) for a person and their family to observe God's annual Feast Days (especially the Feast of Tabernacles - see Deuteronomy 14:22 - 27).

-A possible third tithe in the tithing system existed in Israel for the support of the poor.
+A possible third tithe existed in Israel for the support of the poor.
 It was to be saved every third and sixth year in a seven year cycle (Deuteronomy 14:28 - 29), a fact confirmed by the Jewish historian Josephus (Antiquities of the Jews, Book 4, Chapter 8, Section 22).
-This contribution was given to "the Levite, the stranger, the fatherless, and the widow" (Deuteronomy 26:12).
+This tithe was given to "the Levite, the stranger, the fatherless, and the widow" (Deuteronomy 26:12).